 How is this the same or different?

-Repeating similar activities often encourages children to remember the ‘rules’ of the activity.
+Repeating similar activities often encourages children to remember their ideas about the activity and then build on them.
 They often will be confident with familiar patterns to lead the dance rather than following your examples.

 • Develops upper body strength to aid in control for writing